 3. Global Trade

-Malthus’ theory on food production constraints was largely based on the limited availability of land.
+The limited availability of land at the time was the basis for Malthus’ theory on food production constraints.
 However, thanks to globalization we can trade good and services for food, which increases the amount of food a country can consume.

 Malthus did not provide calculations for the geometric growth of populations and the arithmetic growth of food.
 Since then, experts have pointed out that the growth rates are not consistent with Malthus’ predictions.